lightvector/KataGo/README.md

    * One slight detail with Lizzie - as of July 2019, the latest release of Lizzie currently performs a hardcoded check for Leela Zero's version number.
 To work around this issue, you can pass `-override-version 0.16` or `-override-version 0.17` to make KataGo pretend to be different versions of Leela Zero when Lizzie attempts to query the version number.
 However, the (unreleased) tip of the master branch of Lizzie has implemented explicit KataGo support, including score visualization, and also no longer requires this hack.

 #### OpenCL vs CUDA, Supported Operating Systems
 KataGo has both an OpenCL backend and a CUDA backend.
 The OpenCL backend may be easier to compile and get working, as it doesn't require downloading and installing CUDA and CUDNN.
 It should be usable on systems with non-NVIDIA GPUs, Intel integrated graphics, etc., as long as they have a working OpenCL installation.
-For match play, depending on hardware and settings, in practice the OpenCL version of KataGo seems to range from anywhere to several times slower to about similarly fast as the CUDA implementation.
-More optimization work may happen in the future though - the OpenCL version has not definitely reached the limit of how well the implementation can be optimized.
-It also has not been tested for self-play training however, which makes use of extremely large batch sizes to run hundreds of games in parallel, and all of KataGo's main training runs so far have been performed with the CUDA implementation.

    * The OpenCL version should compile on Linux or OSX via g++, and should compile on Windows via Cygwin or MinGW.
    * The CUDA version should compile on Linux or OSX via g++ (and nvcc).
-   * Windows compilation for the CUDA version is not officially supported.
-However, it is possible to do so via MSVC with some work and hackery.
+   * Windows compilation for the CUDA version is not yet officially supported.
+However, it is very likely possible to do so via MSVC similar to the OpenCL version.
    * Other compilers and systems have not been tested yet.

+Depending on hardware and settings, in practice the OpenCL version seems to range from anywhere to several times slower to about similarly fast as the CUDA version.
+More optimization work may happen in the future though - the OpenCL version has definitely not reached the limit of how well it can be optimized.
+It also has not been tested for self-play training with extremely large batch sizes to run hundreds of games in parallel, all of KataGo's main training runs so far have been performed with the CUDA implementation.

 Extensive testing across different OSs and versions and compilers has not been done, so if you encounter issues, feel free to open an issue, and if compiling is not working for some system or compiler but would only require relatively minor changes to make it work, I'd be happy to add support.